Paul Holdsworth, Engineer

 Remarkably, Google Nest ‘learns’ your heating habits and adjusts accordingly.
 This means that it automatically updates your heating schedule to make it unique to you and your home.
 Depending on the weather outside, Google Nest learns how long it will take to heat up your home and may switch on earlier or later.

-The Google Nest takes full advantage of GPS technology - providing you with the precision you need with you heating.
+The Google Nest Learning Thermostat takes full advantage of GPS technology - providing you with the precision you need with you heating.
 If you permit Google Nest to connect to your GPS - you’ll be able to use the Geolocation feature.
 This works out how far away from home you are and will customise the temperature.
-Google Nest completely adapts to your schedule correspondingly.
+Google Nest's smart thermostat completely adapts to your schedule correspondingly.
 So you’ll always be entering into a warm home.

 This home/away setting means you don’t have to constantly change the heating schedule.
 It reads your location, and learns from this and turns the heat up or down accordingly - always keeping an eye on things.